 In the United States, the FDA regulates drugs under the Food, Drug, and Cosmetic Act (FDCA).
 Drugs also are subject to other federal, state and local statutes and regulations.
 The process of obtaining regulatory approvals and the subsequent compliance with appropriate federal, state, local and foreign statutes and regulations requires the expenditure of substantial time and financial resources.
 Failure to comply with the applicable U.S. requirements at any time during the product development process, approval process or post-market may subject an applicant to administrative or judicial sanctions.
-These sanctions could include, among other actions, the FDA's refusal to approve pending applications, withdrawal of an approval, a clinical hold, untilde or warning letters, product recalls or market withdrawals, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, discogregement and civil or criminal penalties.
+These sanctions could include, among other actions, the FDA's refusal to approve pending applications, withdrawals, product seizures, total or partial suspension of production or distribution, injunctions, fines, refusals of government contracts, restitution, disgorgement and civil or criminal penalties.
 Any agency or judicial enforcement action could have a material adverse effect on us.